It’s a pain to receive an email from your web hosting company or BlueHost that your WordPress site has been deactivated.

 Here is a type of message you get from BlueHost

 Your web hosting account for YOURWEBSITE.com has been deactivated (reason: site causing performance problems).
 Although your website has been disabled, your data may still be available for up to 15 days, after which it will be deleted.

 You Can listen to this entire tutorial on this player below.

 Most of the major web hosting companies deactivate the hosting account of the customers if their account is infected with malware or any infectious file.

-While this may seems unfair, but this step is taken to protect other customers who are using the same shared hosting server, but it also helps you and your website by providing you the time to rectify and fix the website before google bots catches up and marks your website as malware.
+While this may seem unfair, this step is taken to protect other customers who are using the same shared hosting server, but it also helps you and your website by providing you the time to rectify and fix the website before google bots catch up and mark your website as malware.